Adams County, Mississippi

 Adams County is a county located in the U.S. state of Mississippi.
 As of the 2020 United States census, the population was 29,538.
 The county seat is Natchez.
 The county is the first to have been organized in the former Mississippi Territory.
 It is named for the second President of the United States, John Adams, who held that office when the county was organized in 1799.
-Adams County is part of the Natchez micropolitan area which consists of Adams County, Mississippi and Concordia Parish, Louisiana.
+Adams County is part of the Natchez micropolitan area, which consists of Adams County, Mississippi, and Concordia Parish, Louisiana.

 History

 Adams County was created on April 2, 1799, from part of Pickering Territorial County.
 The county was organized eighteen years before Mississippi became a state.
 Five Mississippi governors have come from Adams County: David Holmes, George Poindexter, John A. Quitman, Gerard Brandon, and William Allain.

-In 1860, before the US Civil War, Adams County was the richest county in the United States.
+In 1860, before the American Civil War, Adams County had one of the highest concentrations of wealth in the United States, much of it derived from the plantation economy and the labor of enslaved African Americans.